DanSimon/scalene/README.md

 # Scalene - Fast and Lightweight Scala I/O Framework

-Scalene is a multi-threaded, asynchronous, event-based TCP I/O framework primarily focused on building HTTP servers and microservices.
+Scalene is a multi-threaded, asynchronous, event-based TCP I/O framework primarily focused on building HTTP servers.

 Scalene aims to be the fastest HTTP framework on the JVM while also having a simple and efficient API.